 A little bit of history: When France drew up the lines between Thailand and Cambodia in the early 20th century, the mountaintop temple was partly on the Thai side, and partly on the Cambodian side.
 Of course, this drew many disputes as to who actually could lay claim to the property but when Cambodia became independent in the 1950’s, a court ruled that the entire Hindu temple was Cambodian rather than Thai, making it a little safer from a visitors standpoint, but no less controversial between the two countries.
 To understand the full scope of the Cambodian position, make sure to learn up on the contemporary history of the country; it’s truly fascinating and a great way to spend your in-flight time.

 How to get there and where to stay: the location of the temple makes it hard to get to, but don’t let that deter you.
 There’s a Cambodian military checkpoint at the bottom of the hill (you can see the flag of the Thai checkpoint as well), so have your passport ready.
-Entrance is free, so press on to the top of the hill to get a look at crumbling ruin.
+Entrance is $10 USD (as of January 2018).
+Press on to the top of the hill to get a look at crumbling ruin.
 For accommodation, book a room at the Javier Guesthouse for about 13 euros a night.
 It’s located in the Preah Vihear City and you can take a motorbike taxi from your accommodation straight to the top of the temple if that’s your pleasure.
 It’s remote, and a little less traveled than Angkor, but that’s all part of the charm.

 3. Otres Beach